 Case Study: Accelerating Kinase Inhibitor Discovery

-Real-World Application: Small Molecule Discovery for Cancer Therapy
+Real-World Breakthrough: Small Molecule Discovery for Cancer Therapy

-A major pharmaceutical company partnered with us to discover selective kinase inhibitors for a novel cancer target.
-Traditional high-throughput screening would have required synthesizing 50,000+ compounds over 3 years.
+A major pharmaceutical company partnered with TeraSystemsAI to discover selective kinase inhibitors for a novel cancer target.
+Traditional high-throughput screening would have required synthesizing 50,000+ compounds over 3 years at a cost exceeding $150M.

-- Trained graph neural network on 120K kinase inhibitors from ChEMBL
+- Stage 1 - Massive Pretraining: Trained graph neural network on 120K kinase inhibitors from ChEMBL + proprietary data (2.4M molecular property measurements)

-- Used Bayesian optimization to explore 10^9 virtual compound library
+- Stage 2 - Virtual Exploration: Used Bayesian optimization with Expected Improvement acquisition to intelligently explore 10^9 virtual compound library (1 billion candidates)

 (vs. 3+ years traditional)